fdmsantos/terraform-aws-kinesis-firehose/examples/opensearch/direct-put-to-opensearchserverless/README.md

-# Public Opensearch
+# Public Opensearch Serverless

-Configuration in this directory creates kinesis firehose stream with Direct Put as source and Opensearch as destination.
+Configuration in this directory creates kinesis firehose stream with Direct Put as source and Opensearch Serverless as destination.

 This example can be tested with Demo Data in Kinesis Firehose Console.